 - Accessorise your play tray with interesting materials

 Once you have decided on the theme of your play activity, include theme-related items into your tray.
 For example, if your child’s current interest is in vehicles, you may choose to set up a vehicles-themed sensory bin with his favourite cars or trucks.
 Complete the look with peripheral items such as houses, people and trees.
-For more play tray ideas, visit our youtube channel or our free resources blog
+For more play tray ideas, visit our youtube channel where we upload new sensory play videos every week.

 - Establish a play routine

 There!
 5 simple steps to optimising your child's sensory playtime so you can have more ‘me’ time.
 And should you still feel that this is just way too much work for you, remember that My Messy Box is here for cater to all your sensory play needs with our themed sensory boxes and sensory play accessories.
+We even do customisation work for events and corporate clients.
 Plus, we ship worldwide!